 Hiring permanent internal translators

-Hiring internal translators will preserve the company’s investment, as well as allow continuity in the style, quality, and requirements of the translated product.
+Hiring internal translators will preserve the company’s investment.
+It will also allow continuity in the style, quality, and requirements of the translated product.
+This will give you an internal translation & localization team!
 Often, however, translation tasks need to take place within 6-12 weeks of the release of the source product.
 Responding to these peaks (as well as the valleys) in demand for technical translation services requires the ability to staff up and down as product release dates dictate – creating scheduling nightmares with each project.

 Outsourcing to single-language translation vendors